 The "Verve," by Gold Coast Surfboards, is a 8' entry level foam surfboard for riders weighing up to 180 pounds.
 The package comes with a traction pad, a travel bag, customization pens, a thruster fin setup, and a leash.
 Only $339.

 The "Heritage 8'8" is is an 86-liter surfboard for beginner riders up to 220 pounds.
 Features three stringers, waterproof EPS foam at the core, a reinforced HDPE double concave hull, and a removable thruster fin setup.
 Yours for $329.

 The "Ruccus," by Gold Coast Surfboards, is a 7' is a beginner surfboard for light apprentices weighing up to 150 pounds.
 It features one fiberglass rod stringer and two double reinforced marine wood stringers.
 Yours for $329.

 The "Wavestorm 8'" is the best-selling surfboard in the United States.
 It is soft, light, and easy to ride.
 It is soft, light, and easy to ride.
 The board features a HDPE slick bottom, and a textured traction pad for stable foot placement.
 Only $193.

 The "Surftech 10'" is the perfect beginner surfboard for riders weighing up to 200 pounds.
 It features durable and rigid multi-stringer cores, reinforced rubber bumpers at the nose and tail, heat-laminated soft foam decks and padded slick bottoms.
-Only $379.
+Yours for $575.

 The "Body Glove 8'" is built with expanded beaded polystyrene core, with a polyethylene slick bottom, and three laminated wood stringers.
 A perfect pick for beginners at $279.